Mechanical cell interactions on curved interfaces: Abstract

 \section{Abstract}

-We propose a simple mathematical model to describe the mechanical relaxation of cells within a curved epithelial tissue layer represented by an arbitrary curve in two-dimensional space.
-The model represents the mechanics of the cell body either by straight springs between points of the curve, or by curved springs whose shape follows the curve.
-To understand the collective behaviour of these discrete models of cells at the broader tissue scale, we devise an appropriate continuum limit in which the number of cells is constant but the number of springs tends to infinity.
-The continuum limit shows that (i)~the straight spring model and the curved spring model converge to the same dynamics; and (ii)~the density of cells becomes governed by a diffusion equation in arc length space with second-order accuracy, where diffusion may be linear or nonlinear depending on the choice of the spring restoring force law.
-Our derivation of the continuum limit justifies that to reach consistent dynamics as the number of springs increases, the spring restoring force laws must be rescaled appropriately.
-Despite mechanical relaxation occurring within a curved tissue layer, we find that the curvature of the tissue does not affect tangential stress nor the mechanics-induced redistribution of cells within the layer in the continuum limit.
-However, the cell's normal stress does depend on curvature due to surface tension induced by the tangential forces.
-By characterising the full stress state of a cell, this model provide a basis to represent further mechanobiological processes.
+We propose a simple mathematical model to describe the mechanical relaxation of cells within a curved epithelial tissue layer represented by an arbitrary curve in two-dimensional space. \cbeg This model generalises previous one-dimensional models of flat epithelia to investigate the influence of curvature for mechanical relaxation.
+We represent the mechanics of a cell body either by straight springs, or by curved springs that follow the curve's shape.
+To understand the collective dynamics of the cells, we devise an appropriate continuum limit in which the number of cells and the length of the substrate are constant but the number of springs tends to infinity.
+In this limit, cell density is governed by a diffusion equation in arc length coordinates, where diffusion may be linear or nonlinear depending on the choice of the spring restoring force law.
+Our results have important implications about modelling cells on curved geometries: (i)~curved and straight springs can lead to different dynamics when there is a finite number of springs, but they both converge quadratically to the dynamics governed by the diffusion equation; (ii)~in the continuum limit, the curvature of the tissue does not affect the mechanical relaxation of cells within the layer nor their tangential stress; (iii)~a cell's normal stress depends on curvature due to surface tension induced by the tangential forces.
+Normal stress enables cells to sense substrate curvature at length scales much larger than their cell body, and could induce curvature dependences in experiments.\cend

 \keywords{Mechanobiology, mathematical model, tissue growth, tissue mechanics, surface tension, coarse-graining, diffusion}

 {\arabic{footnote}}